typesetters/p5-App-pandoc-preprocess/README.md

 The good thing here: if you leave `ppp` out of the pipe-chain, your documents are still typeset nicely -- except you have ASCII-UML in code blocks.

-See `etc/input.pandoc` for concrete usage examples and [cpan](https://metacpan.org/pod/App::pandoc::preprocess) for more information.
+See `ppp-Documentation.pandoc` for concrete usage examples and [cpan](https://metacpan.org/pod/App::pandoc::preprocess) for more information.

 ## Prerequisites